olgashilets/stock-market-analytics-platform/README.md

 ## Data note

 The generated archives are demo files built from monthly source data.
 They are used to validate ETL, database design and dashboard scenarios.
 They are not investment recommendations.

-## Security note

-Database credentials are loaded from environment variables.
-No passwords are hard-coded in the project.
-Use `.env.example` as a template and do not commit your real `.env` file.